Forresterjamie01/Project-3/README.md

-Google Books Search
+PluggedIn: Project 3, React Application

 Overview
-In this homework, you'll create a new React-based Google Books Search app.
-This assignment requires you to create React components, work with helper/util functions, and utilize React lifecycle methods to query and display books based on user searches.
-You'll also use Node, Express and MongoDB so that users can save books to review or purchase later.
+This project, is a new React-based User Search and Connect app.
+This application includes  React components, works with helper/util functions, and utilizes React lifecycle methods to query and displays users based on user searches.
+This app also uses Node, Express and mySQL so that users can save users to review or connect with later.

-Commits
-Having an active and healthy commit history on GitHub is important for your future job search.
-It is also extremely important for making sure your work is saved in your repository.
-If something breaks, committing often ensures you are able to go back to a working version of your code.

-Committing often is a signal to employers that you are actively working on your code and learning.

-We use the mantra “commit early and often.”
-This means that when you write code that works, add it and commit it!

-Numerous commits allow you to see how your app is progressing and give you a point to revert to if anything goes wrong.

-Be clear and descriptive in your commit messaging.

-When writing a commit message, avoid vague messages like "fixed."
-Be descriptive so that you and anyone else looking at your repository knows what happened with each commit.

-We would like you to have well over 200 commits by graduation, so commit early and often!

-Submission on BCS

-Please submit both the deployed Heroku link to your homework AND the link to the Github Repository!

-Instructions

-This application requires at minimum 2 pages, check out the following mockup images for each page:
+How it Works

+This application allows the user to signup, login and search for potential artists, freelancers and entrepreneur connections.

-Search - User can search for books via the Google Books API and render them here.
-User has the option to "View" a book, bringing them to the book on Google Books, or "Save" a book, saving it to the Mongo database.
+Search - User can search for other users via the RandomUser API and render them here.
+User has the option to "View" a user or "Save" a user, saving it to the mySQL database.I used the randomuser api to get random user data for the user to simulate the user searching and connecting with other users.
+These mock connections simulate users who are in the database that have also signedup Previously with PluggedIn.
+Users are able to search by city, state and country.
+Users can also view personal info and see and image of all the users they search.

-Saved - Renders all books saved to the Mongo database.
-User has an option to "View" the book, bringing them to the book on Google Books, or "Delete" a book, removing it from the Mongo database.
+Saved - Renders all users saved to the mySQL database.
+User has an option to "View" the user.

-Start by using the 01-Ins_Mern example as a base for your application.

-Add code to connect to a MongoDB database named googlebooks using the mongoose npm package.

-Using mongoose, then create a Book schema.

-At a minimum, books should have each of the following fields:
+User has each of the following fields: